My research focuses on the political dimensions

 Governance and Change in

 Tropical deforestation is central to global processes of climate change, biodiversity loss, and the extinction or transformation of human cultures and livelihoods.
 Carbon emissions from deforestation account for roughly 10 percent of global greenhouse gas emissions, and deforested land is primarily converted to agriculture.
 Can existing forest governance models succeed in Reducing Emissions from Deforestation and Forest Degradation (REDD) at the global level?
 Is it possible to decouple agricultural productivity from forest clearing to ‘feed the world’ without felling the forest?
-What kinds of social and ecological relations emerge through the politics of REDD?
+What kinds of social and ecological relations emerge at the intersection of agricultural and environmental politics?
 The answers to these questions have profound implications for understanding the political economy of natural resources and development and the conditions for responding effectively to global climate change.

-These questions are examined in my current book project, “Saving the Rainforest and Losing the World: Governance and Development in the Global Tropics,” based on my dissertation, which received the American Political Science Association’s Virginia M. Walsh Award for the Best Dissertation in Science, Technology, and Environmental Politics.
+These questions are examined in my book, “Saving a Rainforest and Losing the World: Conservation and Displacement in the Global Tropics,” forthcoming from Yale University Press.
+The book expands on my dissertation, which received the American Political Science Association’s Virginia M. Walsh Award for the Best Dissertation in Science, Technology, and Environmental Politics.
 I have also published sole or co-authored articles on these topics in Comparative Politics, World Development, Annals of the American Association of Geographers, and The Journal of Peasant Studies.

 Environmental Non-Governmental Organizations in Global Environmental Governance

 The increasing number and importance of non-governmental organizations has been a central feature of international politics since the 1980s.
 The growing literature on environmental non-governmental organizations (ENGOs) indicates that these organizations have substantial impacts on people and their environments, both on the ground through the implementation of projects and through influence on policy from the local to international levels.
-Despite the centrality of ENGOs in environmental politics, we lack both a comprehensive empirical overview of the global ENGO sector and detailed attention to the small group of transnational ENGOs that exercise substantial power over environmental governance.
+Despite the centrality of ENGOs in environmental politics, we have lacked both a comprehensive empirical overview of the global ENGO sector and detailed attention to the small group of transnational ENGOs that exercise substantial power over environmental governance.
 This research program aims to address both these gaps.